MARK OKADA, CFA

 Senior Loans Risk.
 The risks associated with senior loans are similar to the risks of below investment grade securities in that they are considered speculative.
 In addition, as with any debt instrument, senior loans are also generally subject to the risk of price declines and to increases in prevailing interest rates.
 Senior loans are also subject to the risk that, as interest rates rise, the cost of borrowing increases, which may also increase the risk and rate of default.
 In addition, the interest rates of floating rate loans typically only adjust to changes in short-term interest rates; long term interest rates can vary dramatically from short term interest rates.
 Therefore, senior loans may not mitigate price declines in a rising long-term interest rate environment.

 Ongoing Monitoring Risk.
 On behalf of the several Lenders, the Agent generally will be required to administer and manage the Senior Loans and, with respect to collateralized Senior Loans, to service or monitor the collateral.
+Financial diffiulties of Agents can pose a risk to the Fund.

 Source: State Street Bank and Trust Company